dot-eg/dotpos/README.md

-# dot. - POS Management System
+# dot. - POS System

 A Flutter project.
 Designed and built in the New Administrative Capital with ♡